usgs/pestpp/documentation/pestpp_users_manual.md

 It is by no means essential that every decision-variable be a model input.
 As will be discussed below, PESTPP-OPT allows arbitrary designation of the objective function defined by equation 8.4.
 All that is required is that all “parameters” that are used in calculation of the objective function belong to parameter groups that are nominated as containing decision variables.
 It is good practice to place decision variables which are not used by the model into different groups from those which influence model behaviour.
 The former are denoted herein as “external” decision variables.
 Then, when it fills the management response matrix (i.e., the A matrix of equation 8.5), PESTPP-OPT knows that it does not need to run the model to calculate finite-difference derivatives with respect to these decision variables.

-The names of parameter groups which house external decision variables can be supplied through the *opt_external_dev_var_groups()* control variable.
+The names of parameter groups which house external decision variables can be supplied through the *opt_ext_var_groups()* control variable.
 The value of this variable is a comma-delimited list of the names of parameter groups which hold external decision variables.
-Parameter groups whose names are supplied through the *opt_external_dev_var_groups()* keyword must also be supplied through the *opt_dec_var_groups()* keyword; the former are a subset of the latter.
+Parameter groups whose names are supplied through the *opt_ext_var_groups()* keyword must also be supplied through the *opt_dec_var_groups()* keyword; the former are a subset of the latter.
 It is also important to note that, for the sake of PEST++ protocol consistency, all external parameters must appear in a template file, despite the fact that they are not used by the model.
 This can be easily accomplished by including their names in a single template file which can be matched (in the “model input” section of the PEST control file) to a model input file which the model never actually reads.

 The simplex algorithm that PESTPP-OPT employs to minimize the objective function defined by equation 8.4 is quite different from that used by PEST and PESTPP-GLM to minimize the type of objective function that quantifies model-to-measurement misfit.
 Hence some of the control variables that are pertinent to the latter optimization process are not pertinent to the former process.
 In particular, decision variables that are adjusted by PESTPP-OPT cannot be log-transformed; however, they can be tied or fixed.
 As they are altered in order to minimize the management objective function, they are not subject to limits imposed by the FACPARMAX and RELPARMAX variables that are featured in the “control data” section of the PEST control file.